PlatONnetwork/docs/docs/JS-SDK.md

 #### Query The Cumulative Voteable Number Of Proposals

-Query the cumulative voteable number of proposals through call operation.
+Query the cumulative voteable number of proposals through calling operation.

 Parameters: